msdx321/RT-Bench/docs/source/2-Building_with_the_framework.markdown

 The flake provides two development shells:
 - A default one, accessed by [direnv](https://direnv.net/) and by `nix develop .#` in the repo root with all dependencies satisfied for x86_64 systems.
-- An aarch64 cross compilation shells, accessed with `nix develop.#aarch64` in the repo root, that provides dependencies and `aarch64-unknown-linux-gnu-gcc` cross-compiler.
+- An aarch64 cross compilation shells, accessed with `nix develop .#aarch64` in the repo root, that provides dependencies and `aarch64-unknown-linux-gnu-gcc` cross-compiler.